In this article:

 Consume at least 5 servings of fruits and vegetables in a day.
 This not only helps improve your skin health but also prevents skin problems that cause premature aging.
 (14)

 Include antioxidant-rich vegetables that are colorful, such as bell peppers, carrots, and tomatoes, in your diet.
 These help fight the free radicals and therefore protect the skin from oxidative damage.
+Also, consume more foods rich in vitamin C, which boosts tissue repair and growth.
+(15) Foods high in vitamin A or retinoid can improve cell growth and also protect your skin.
+(16)

 In addition, it is suggested to include superfoods in your diet.
 Superfoods are named so due to their high content of nutrients such as minerals, vitamins, fiber, healthy fats, antioxidants, and phytonutrients.